Kanegraffiti/parsl/docs/userguide/checkpoints.rst

 Resuming from a checkpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When resuming a program from a checkpoint Parsl allows the user to select which checkpoint file(s) to use.
+When resuming a program from a checkpoint, Parsl allows the user to select which checkpoint file(s) to use.
 Checkpoint files are stored in the ``runinfo/RUNID/checkpoint`` directory.

 The example below shows how to resume using all available checkpoints.
-Here, the program re-executes the same calls to the ``slow_double`` app as above and instead of waiting for results to be computed, the values from the checkpoint file are are immediately returned.
+Here, the program re-executes the same calls to the ``slow_double`` :ref:`App <app>` as above and instead of waiting for results to be computed, the values from the checkpoint file are immediately returned.

 .. code-block:: python